 This is by far the biggest myth.
 Saving energy is important, but staying comfortable and safe is what matters the most.
 You don’t have to sacrifice your family’s comfort, or even your safety, to save energy.
 There are smarter ways to save than shivering all season long.

 Do this instead: Drop your thermostat down just a few degrees (we suggest a comfortable 68-71°F).
 You’ll save about 1% for every degree you lower your thermostat, without feeling frigid.

 Myth #2: Heaters are the only way to stay warm.

-Your heater may be the best way to stay warm, but if you have it running at 80°F and above all the time, it is also the most energy draining and expensive.
+Your heater may be the best way to stay warm, but if you have it running at 80°F and above during winter, it is also the most energy draining things you can do.

 Do this instead: Keep your thermostat at a comfortable temperature (see above).
 If you’re feeling chilly, bundle up with a sweater or blanket.
 You can also use the best heater in the solar system — the sun!
 Open blinds or drapes on windows with direct sun exposure to heat the room with sunlight.